All Frequently Asked Questions

 Caret pointing down

 You will receive a notice from Texas Water Company (TWC).
 The goal is to protect the water supply and after several attempts to resolve the water violations, TWC will install a flow restrictor in the customer's service line.
-Customers are responsible for the cost of installation and removal up to $100.00.

 What is a water flow restrictor?